 This is a variant of E3-extended (5.5h) that works (based on Allyzor, an adapted member of the community).
-On regular days, sleep is distributed throughout the day, with a fixed core sleep of 4.5h and 3 20 minute naps.
-However, in the event that the noon nap has to be removed and the sleeper has to stay awake from 9 AM to 4:30 PM, the schedule can become the following:
+On regular days, sleep is distributed throughout the day, with a fixed core sleep of 4.5h and 3 20-minute naps.
+However, in the event that she has to remove the noon nap and has to stay awake from 9 AM to 4:30 PM, the schedule can become the following form:

 Example 3: Non-reducing schedule (Biphasic-X)

-This Biphasic variant is based on GeneralNguyen’s schedule that does not aim to reduce total time spent in bed.
-On regular days, the schedule has a long core sleep at night and a nap of varying lengths in the day (noon-afternoon range).
+This Biphasic variant is based on GeneralNguyen’s schedule.
+It does not aim to reduce total time spent in bed.
+On regular days, the schedule has a long core sleep at night and a nap of varying duration in the day (noon-afternoon range).
 On busy days that allow no naps from after 11 AM to the time of the night sleep (~13h with no sleep), the schedule can take the following form:

 Prophylactic Sleep Strategies

-Important Note!
-Similar to prophylactic napping, replacement napping should be used sparingly even after a solid adapted state on a polyphasic schedule.
-The reason why it is used less often than prophylactic napping is because of its mechanics as presented below.
+Similar to prophylactic napping, you should not use replacement napping too often, even after a solid adapted state.
+The reason why it is less popular than prophylactic napping is because of its mechanics.

-Similar to prophylactic sleeping, replacement naps seek to improve productivity and mental focus with a longer nap duration that contains vital sleep stages to sustain alertness for the following hours.
-Regarding the efficacy of replacement naps, it was concluded that frequent nappers feel less tired and more alert after taking the nap2.
-However, the experiment was only limited to non-reducing biphasic type with the replacement naps of 60 minutes long (which is NOT a recommended nap duration) in short periods of time and sleep inertia was reported to linger upon awakening.
+Similar to prophylactic sleeping, replacement naps seek to improve productivity and mental focus with a longer nap duration that contains vital sleep stages.
+This would be helpful to sustain alertness for the following hours.
+Regarding the efficacy, frequent nappers feel less tired and more alert after taking the nap2.
+However, the experiment was only limited to non-reducing biphasic type with the replacement naps of 60 minutes long.
+In addition, this is NOT a recommended nap duration.
+Sleep inertia lingered in all subjects upon awakening.